 titleColor is a 1×3 RGB or 1×4 RGBA vector with numbers between 0–1.

-Default: labels = no custom labels—show actual slider value
+Default: labels = no custom labels, readout = current numeric slider value

 Default: roundReadoutTo = if increment = 0 (continuous slider) round to 1 decimal place, else round to integer

-labels sets custom text to show for the various slider values.
+labels allows you to set custom labels to show for the slider values.
 This can be a vector of numbers for custom numbers.
-It can also be an array of strings for custom text values.
-Either way length of the array corresponds to number of slider values set by range/increment above. labels is optional—if you don't set it, the readout shows the actual slider value (a number).
-For a continuous slider (increment = 0) a readout always shows the actual slider value and labels is ignored.
+It can also be an array of strings for custom text labels.
+Either way length of the array must correspond to number of slider values according to range and increment above. labels is optional—if you don't set it, the readout shows the current numeric slider value.
+Or for a continuous slider (increment = 0 above) the readout always shows numeric slider values and labels is ignored.
+Note labels only affects the readout—response value generated is always the current numeric slider value.

 roundReadoutTo is number of decimal places to round numbers in the readout to.
-Ignored for text labels.
+Ignored if you set labels.

 readoutColor is a 1×3 RGB or 1×4 RGBA vector with numbers between 0–1.